-The use of biometric in the document need to be expanded.
-Currenlty the scope is very limited to enrolment and second or third factor on hard tokens.
-However, the trend in the industry to to unclock dveices using biometric with the task of binding the access reques to a user to be performed by the verifier through the use of cumulative identity attributes that bunds a device, location and behavior to an autorization request.
+The use of biometrics in the document needs to be expanded.
+Currently the scope is very limited to enrollment and second or third factors on hard tokens.
+However, the trend in the industry to unlock devices using biometrics with the task of binding the access request to a user to be performed by the verifier through the use of cumulative identity attributes that binds a device, location and behavior to an authorization request.

-Many systems are designed to support flexible authentciaion based on risk based access.
-In many cases slecting many tokens from a givel LoA to ehance the trust with the authentictaion step.
-NIST need to flexible and adapt the work from OASIS TRUST Elevation TC in order to piggy back on the use of common LoA metadata and trust elevation protocol that could be work with Oauth, OpenID Connect and SAML.
+Many systems are designed to support flexible authentication based on risk-based access.
+In many cases, these systems select many tokens from a given LoA to enhance the trust with the authentication step.
+NIST needs to be flexible and adapt the work from OASIS TRUST Elevation TC in order to piggy-back on the use of common LoA metadata and trust elevation protocols that could work with Oauth, OpenID Connect and SAML.

-The advent of ssmart devices and the Internt of Things arequires the extension of the work to include non human entities.
-The assumption that the interaction is a wbe based intarction beowteen the user and the verifier is not totally true in the current trends.
-Given that mobile single sign technologies are still primitive, it is imprtant to Not rely on cookies or unprotected tokens for Single Sign On support.
+The advent of smart devices and the Internet of Things requires the extension of the work to include non-human entities.
+The assumption that the interaction is a web-based interaction between the user and the verifier is not totally true in the current trends.
+Given that mobile single sign technologies are still primitive, it is important to not rely on cookies or unprotected tokens for Single Sign On support.

 II.
 Threats to Authentication

-In clause 5.2 page 11, NIST 800-063-1 sattes
+In clause 5.2 page 11, NIST 800-063-1 states

 “Authentication systems that incorporate all three factors are stronger than systems that only incorporate one or two of the factors.
 The system may be implemented so that multiple factors are presented to the verifier, or some factors may be used to protect a secret that will be presented to the verifier.
 For example, consider a hardware device that holds a cryptographic key.
 The key might be activated by a password or the hardware device might include a biometric capture device and uses a biometric to activate the key.
 Such a device is considered to effectively provide two factor authentication, although the actual authentication protocol between the verifier and the claimant simply proves possession of the key.”

 It is noted that the above statement is not accurate.
-It is not the number of factors that matters but the reduction in threats that the combination of factors achives.
-The way the combination occurs can either reduce or increase threats if context and related vulnerabilties.
-The OASIS TRUST Elevation TC did produce two committee drafts based on ITU-T X.1254 (ISO 29115) that include a comprehensive list of authentciaon methods, and a way of computing the authentication strength based on vulnerabilties and their associated control.
-It is recommended that NIST build on this work to ensure that authentication strength is understood by implemntors.
+It is not the number of factors that matters but the reduction in threats that the combination of factors achieves.
+The way the combination occurs can either reduce or increase threats of context and related vulnerabilities.
+The OASIS TRUST Elevation TC did produce two committee drafts based on ITU-T X.1254 (ISO 29115) that include a comprehensive list of authentication methods, and a way of computing the authentication strength based on vulnerabilities and their associated control.
+It is recommended that NIST build on this work to ensure that authentication strength is understood by implementers.

-It is recommneded that Trust Elevation techniques should be added to the next version of the document.
+It is recommended that Trust Elevation techniques should be added to the next version of the document.
 Trust elevation can occur in multiple places.
-Consider for example a scenarip where a CSP can authenticate a user coming from a smart device.
-The CSP can have the option of using multiple capapbilities in the device such as biometrict, location, soft PKI tokens or certifcates to authenticate the user.
-The authentication strength can be consistant with the risk engine requirements.
-If the CSP is acting as an IDP or attribute proivider to other Verifiers or relying parties, these parties can elevate the authentciaion strngth per thrio own requiremenets and may be abkle to ask the CSP of doing that on their behalf or combine the CSP tokens into application specific attributes such as behaior that they also can do on their own.
+Consider for example a scenario where a CSP can authenticate a user coming from a smart device.
+The CSP can have the option of using multiple capabilities in the device such as biometric, location, and soft PKI tokens or certificates to authenticate the user.
+The authentication strength can be consistent with the risk engine requirements.
+If the CSP is acting as an IDP or attribute provider to other Verifiers or relying parties, these parties can elevate the authentication strength per their own requirements and may be able to ask the CSP of doing that on their behalf or combine the CSP tokens into application specific attributes, such as behavior, that they also can do on their own.